simoncblyth/env/rootmq/README.txt

                         approach suffers from deadlocks as too much is done in the monitor thread

                  mq_consumebutes
-                       deprecated approach using MQ::Wait that blocks on notifymq_basic_consume while waiting for messages
+                       deprecated approach using MQ::Wait that blocks on rootmq_basic_consume while waiting for messages

                  mq_mapfile